 Here’s a really simple recipe for belly pork – chuck it in a pot of water, let it cool and then chuck it in the oven.

 - 3 -4 bay leaves

 - Place the pork belly in a pot and cover with water

-- Add peppercorns, salt, bayleaves, cloves, minced ginger, minced garlic - to taste
+- Add peppercorns, salt, bayleaves, star anise, minced ginger, minced garlic - to taste

 - Bring to boil, then simmer for an hour

 - Take the pork out of the water and let it cool right down on a plate